RealDaniG/QFS/docs/V15_V20_PIPELINE_STATUS.md

 ## Executive Summary

-V13 and V15 pipelines are integration-stable.
-V17 and V18 have minor failures that need attention.
+V13, V15, and V18 pipelines are now integration-stable.
+V17 has minor failures that need attention.

 ## Test Suite Status (All Versions)